bihealth/WiPP/documentation/USERGUIDE.md

 Using **WiPP** also requires some basic understanding of GC-MS analyses and the underlying data.
 If you are not familiar with GC-MS at all, this tool is probably not right for you.
 But we hope to see you soon when the time has come!

-## How does WiPP works?
+## How does **WiPP** work?

-The tool uses machine learning approaches to classify the quality of the peaks detected by existing methods (currently XCMS CentWave & MatchedFilter) to optimise the parameter settings of each individual algorithms.
-The workflow then classifies and combine peaks identified by individual algorithms to generate a final high-quality peak list, automatically removing false positive peaks.
+The tool uses machine learning approaches to classify the quality of the peaks detected by existing methods (currently XCMS CentWave & XCMS MatchedFilter) to optimise the parameter settings of each individual algorithms.
+The workflow then classifies and combine peaks identified by individual algorithms to generate a final high-quality peak set, automatically removing false positive peaks.

 ## Tell me more about WiPP

-**WiPP** is implemented in python using **[Snakemake](https://snakemake.readthedocs.io/en/stable/)**, a reproducible and scalable workflow management system, and distributed as a **[Bioconda package](https://bioconda.github.io/)** under the [type] licence.
+**WiPP** is implemented in Python 3 using **[Snakemake](https://snakemake.readthedocs.io/en/stable/)**, a reproducible and scalable workflow management system, and distributed via github under the [MIT licence](../LICENSE.md).

 **WiPP** offers a modular design to allow the addition of other existing peak picking algorithm and can be run on a local computer as well as on an HPC.
-It has been tested on both MacOS and Linux operating systems and we recommend to use one of them.
+It has been tested on Ubuntu 16.x operating system.

 ### Workflow overview